 Freedom results directly from peace, unity and equality.
-Creating a larger territorial area through the linking up of what are now 10 States immediately affords freedom of movement beyond national frontiers.
+Creating a larger territorial area through the linking up of what are now 12 States immediately affords freedom of movement beyond national frontiers.
 This means, in particular, freedom of movement for workers, freedom of establishment, freedom to provide services, free movement of goods and freedom of capital movements.
-These fundamental freedoms under the founding treaties, as they are called, guarantee entrepreneurs freedom of choice between the greatest possible variety of products.
+These fundamental freedoms under the founding treaties, as they are called, guarantee entrepreneurs freedom of decision making, workers freedom to choose their place of work and consumers freedom of choice between the greatest possible variety of products.
 Freedom of competition permits entrepreneurs to offer their goods and services to an incomparably wider circle of potential customers.
 Workers can seek employment and change their place of employment according to their own ideas and interests throughout the entire territory of the Community.
 Consumers can select the cheapest and best products from the far greater wealth of goods on offer that results from increased competition.